syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ## nodes.interface.methods.arguments `Array`
 {:#members:nodes-interface.methods.arguments}

-Sets the arguments to the methods.
+Defines the collection of arguments of a method

 #### Default Value: